Belfast–Dublin line: Rolling stock in operation

 The C3K and C4K trains operate from Portadown, Lisburn, and Newry to Belfast Grand Central.
 Built by CAF, the C3K trains are known for their reliability and comfort, featuring modern amenities for a pleasant journey.
 However, only certain C3Ks have the necessary signalling equipment to operate cross-border.
 The newer C4K trains offer increased capacity, ensuring efficient travel within Northern Ireland, but cannot operate across the border.
 These trains come in sets of 3 or 6 cars.

 Additionally, the 29000 Class railcars are used for commuter services from Dundalk and Drogheda to Dublin, providing a journey with seating and power outlets.
 Only certain 29000 and 22000 Class railcars are equipped with the required signalling systems to operate on both sides of the border, with the 22000 Class railcars designed primarily for intercity journeys but occasionally serving on commuter services as well.

 The DART (Dublin Area Rapid Transit) network utilizes electric multiple units (EMUs), including the 8100 Class, as well as the 8500, 8510, and 8520 Classes.

-The Enterprise service, primarily using Mark 3 carriages built by CAF, offers a comfortable and efficient travel experience with modern amenities such as air-conditioning, onboard Wi-Fi, and ergonomic seating.
-The Enterprise trains are locomotive-hauled, though are prone to be.
-Notably, the C3K and 22000 Class trains also supplement the Enterprise service at certain times, enhancing the overall capacity and flexibility of the Dublin-Belfast corridor.
+The Enterprise service, primarily using Mark 3 carriages built by CAF, is equipped with air-conditioning, onboard Wi-Fi, and ergonomic seating.
+The Enterprise trains are locomotive-hauled.
+The C3K and 22000 Class trains also supplement the Enterprise service at certain times, enhancing the overall capacity and flexibility of the Belfast–Dublin corridor.